dhimas-sirclo/theroadwarrior/ADRs/00-use-of-microservices.md

 - Modularity: Microservices are small, independent services that can be developed, deployed, and maintained separately.
 This makes it easier to add new features and fix bugs without impacting the entire system.
 - Scalability: Microservices can be scaled independently to meet demand.
 This makes it easier to handle spikes in traffic and to scale up or down different parts of the system as needed.
 - Resilience: Microservices are more resilient to failures than monolithic applications.
 If one microservice fails, the other microservices can continue to operate.
+- Extensibility: Microservices are designed to be small and independent, which makes it easy to add new services or modify existing services without impacting the rest of the system.
+So, Microservices architecture can be extended easily to add new features or functionality.

 ## Rationale